JamesMTucker/DATA_340_NLP/syllabus/syllabus.md

   - Problem set 0: Exploratory Data Analysis in a NLP context - Distributions and Features
   - Problem set 1: Semantic Search Engine - king is to queen as man is to ?
-  - Problem set 2: Author prediction - Federalist Papers
+  - Problem set 2: Author prediction Dataset (a) - Federalist Papers
-  - Problem set 3: Clustering news articles - Retrieval augmented generation (RAG)
+  - Problem set 3: Author prediction RNN and Transformer Models (b) - Federalist Papers
-  - Problem set 4: Fine-tuning a LLM on prompt engineering
+  - Problem set 4: Fine-tuning models for task-specific objectives

 - Final Project (40pts) - Demonstrate your mastery of NLP concepts with a topic of your choosing